KauzClay/docs-tap/scst-scan/install-app-scanning.hbs.md

 Where:

   - `Tanzu Application Platform bundles registry` is the registry containing the Tanzu Application Platform bundles.
-This is the registry from the [Relocate images to a registry](../install-online/profile.hbs.md#relocate-images-to-a-registry) step or `registry.tanzu.vmware.com`.
+This is the registry from the [Relocate images to a registry](../install-online/profile.hbs.md#relocate-images-to-a-registry) step.
   - `Target image registry` is the registry containing the image to scan.
 This registry credential is required if you are scanning a private image.
 The `image to scan is` called the `target image` or `TARGET-IMAGE`.
   - `Vulnerability scanner image registry` is the registry containing your vulnerability scanner image.
 This is only needed if you are bringing your own scanner and your vulnerability scanner image is located in a private registry different from the `Tanzu Application Platform bundles registry`.
   - `Scan results location registry` is the registry where scan results are published.

 To configure service accounts and registry credentials:

 1. Create a secret `scanning-tap-component-read-creds` with read access to the registry containing the Tanzu Application Platform bundles.
 This pulls the SCST - Scan 2.0 images.
-If you previously relocated the Tanzu Application Platform bundles to your own registry, you can also place your vulnerability scanner image in this registry.
+You can place your vulnerability scanner image in the registry where you relocated the Tanzu Application Platform bundles to.

     ```console
     read -s TAP_REGISTRY_PASSWORD